microsoft/teams-ai/js/samples/06.auth.oauth.bot/README.md

     cd teams-ai/js/samples/06.auth.oauth.bot/
     ```

+4. Duplicate the `sample.env` in this folder.
+Rename the file to `.env`.

+5. Fill in the `.env` variables with your keys.

 ## Testing the sample

 The easiest and fastest way to get up and running is with Teams Toolkit as your development guide.
 To use Teams Toolkit to automate setup and debugging, please [continue below](#using-teams-toolkit-for-visual-studio-code).